wp-plugins/pick-giveaway-winner/readme.txt

 == Changelog ==

+= 1.1 =
+* Removed wpdb::prepare() errors you might see when running the plugin in Wordpress 3.5 and up.
+* Added label tags to radio button options so you can select an option by clicking on the text next to it and not just directly on the radio button.
+* Updated the FAQ to answer a frequent question about the randomness of the plugin.

 = 1.0 =
 * Original version of the plugin.

 == Upgrade Notice ==

+= 1.1 =
+Removed wpdb::prepare() errors you might see when running the plugin in Wordpress 3.5 and up.
+Updated FAQ.

 = 1.0 =
 Original version of the plugin.